Invest

 2023

-fairafric is entering the B2B business with its own line of chocolate drops.
-The chocolate drops are used in the products of large bakeries and cookie manufacturers, among others, and the line is soon running around the clock. fairafric launches a vegan cashew-based milk chocolate on the market, which is a complete success and becomes one of the best-selling products. fairafric receives the first major orders for contract manufacturing and starts production for the first customer in the USA.
+fairafric enters the B2B business with its own line of chocolate drops.
+The chocolate drops are used by large bakeries and cookie manufacturers, among others, in their products and the line is already running around the clock after a short time.

 The owners of fairafric are the founding team, our 1142 shareholders from the customer base, Ludwig Weinrich GmbH and claro fair trade AG as well as our team and the cocoa farmers of our partner cooperative.